Frequently Asked Media Questions

 The UK Government showed significant confidence in Randox’s capability and conducted full engagement and planning subject to PHE acceptance of the Randox test.
 When PHE acceptance was granted, the Randox part in the national plan had been prepared and was quickly initiated.

-Randox are providing high volume sample collection kits and are conducting testing within our laboratories.
+Randox are providing high volume testing within our laboratories.

 It should be noted that Randox is only one partner within a multi-partner, national testing programme being run and coordinated by the Department of Health and Social Care.